BLACK DOG Greeting cards (set of 5)

 “If a person has been good to dogs during his life, a black dog ferries his soul across the hot river.
 When an evil spirit (pujuk) comes to take the soul of a man, the dog suggests to him that he should count hairs on its tail before dawn.
 If the dog.s master has been good to him, the dog jerks its tail and the pujuk loses count” (Tzotzil legend / Maya).

-Postcard with gold foil, Canis Major IMG_3048L.jpg
+Postcard with gold foil, Black Dog FOLLY IMG_3043L.jpg

 sale

-Postcard with gold foil, Canis Major
+Postcard with gold foil, Black Dog FOLLY

-Sale Price:$4.50 Original Price:$7.00
+Sale Price:$6.00 Original Price:$7.00